anonymous6299/ReactTodoApp/README.md

 - **Priority Task Differentiation**: Tasks are visually distinguished by their priority colors, making it easy to spot high, medium, and low-priority tasks at a glance.
 - **Responsive Design**: Access TodoApp on any device with a user-friendly interface.
 Dark Mode: Switch between light and dark themes for a personalized experience.
-- **Intuitive User Interface**: Enjoy drag-and-drop task reordering and quick action buttons for smooth navigation.
+- **Intuitive User Interface**: Enjoy quick action buttons and an intuitive interface for smooth navigation.

 ## Tech Stack